Digital consultation: Reaching people at home

 Lockdown will end eventually and slowly we will return to some form of new ‘normality’.
 People’s appetite for engaging physically is unlikely to wane during this time – we are social beings after all.
 However, there is a strong sense that many of the digital developments that have emerged over the past six weeks will be here to stay and will continue to develop and be easier to access and use.
 From virtual planning committees to virtual exhibitions, the way we engage will never quite be the same again.
 But just as we have for 20 years, LCA will continue to be at the forefront of supporting our clients to bring forward their plans through intelligence-led consultation and engagement.

-Please do get in touch with Account Director Sam Cranston if you want to discuss your project.
+Please do get in touch with Board Director & Partner Chris Madel if you want to discuss your project.